JoelNgiamKeeYong/aiap-batch-20-pipeline-2.0/README.md

-├── output/                # Results of model evaluations; contents are auto-generated ├── src/                   # Python modules for the ML pipeline │   └── utils/             # Utility functions for the pipeline │   └── pipeline.py        # Main executable for the pipeline ├── config.yaml            # Configuration file for the ML pipeline
-├── eda.ipynb              # Exploratory Data Analysis (EDA) notebook
+├── output/                # Results of model evaluations; contents are auto-generated ├── src/                   # Python modules for the ML pipeline │   └── utils/             # Utility functions for the pipeline │   └── pipeline.py        # Main executable file for the pipeline ├── config.yaml            # Configuration file for the ML pipeline ├── eda.ipynb              # Exploratory Data Analysis (EDA) notebook
 ├── README.md              # This file